mliew21396/remote-work-u2/week-4/README.md

 9. [Cultural Blog](9-cultural-blog.md)
 10. [BONUS Challenges](10-BONUS-challenges) *These are optional*

-## Submitting your work
-- You must complete the [week's submission form](http://apply.devbootcamp.com) to "turn in" your work.
-- The week's work is due each Sunday be 11:59pm.

-**If you do not finish by the deadline:**
-- Complete the Unit 1 extension request.
-(You only get one extension for Unit 1)
-- When the work is complete, turn it in using the [week's submission form](http://apply.devbootcamp.com).

-## Remember your Expectations for the Unit!
-- Pair at least twice this week.
-(You need to pair 6 times this unit.)
-- Give feedback for each person you paired with.
-You need to submit at least 7 pieces of feedback in this unit.
-(6 for peer-pairing, and 1 GPS.)
-- Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates.
-(You need to rate 20 pieces of feedback per unit.)

 ## Working through the Challenges
 - Fork this (phase-0-unit-2) repository by clicking "Fork" at the top right of the page.
 - Enable "issues" in the settings for the repo, like you did for phase-0-unit-1.
 This will allow people